Aedes koreicus - Factsheet for experts

 Species-specific control methods e.g. insecticide, public health education, etc.

 There is no specific guidance on control of this mosquito species in Belgium, although future action is currently being discussed.
 Aedes koreicus is not targeted for control within its native range.
+Personal protective measures to reduce the risk of mosquito bites include the use of mosquito bed nets (preferably insecticide-treated nets), sleeping or resting in screened or air-conditioned rooms, the wearing of clothes that cover most of the body, and the use of mosquito repellent in accordance with the instructions indicated on the product label.

 Current nuisance biting/vector issues in Europe